-This 15 graduate credit, one year low-residency program comprises of four courses, each anchored by a residential intensive workshop.
+This 15 graduate credit, one-year, low-residency program comprises of five courses, each anchored by a residential intensive workshop.
 The program also includes a field experience, where acquired knowledge and skills are synthesized and applied by working under supervision in the field.
-The Post-Master’s Certificate is designed for students who hold a Master’s degree in field of mental health practice (such as counseling, social work, clinical psychology or adventure-based therapy), and who wish to include horses in their practice.
+The Post-Master’s Certificate is designed for students who hold a Master’s degree in a field of mental health practice (such as counseling, social work, clinical psychology or adventure-based therapy), and who wish to include horses in their practice.

 Please refer to the Gainful Employment Disclosure

 The Master of Science in Counseling, Clinical Mental Health: meets the requirements for professional licensure in the state of Arizona.

 The Master of Science in Counseling, Clinical Mental Health degree and Post-Master’s Certificates offered by Prescott College are designed to lead to professional licensure as outlined by individual state boards of mental health counseling, art therapy, equine-assisted mental health, adventure-based psychotherapy, and ecotherapy.
 Before enrolling in a licensure program at Prescott College, students should consult the rules and regulations regarding counseling or post-master’s certification for their particular state.

 |MAEA51033||Group Process and Facilitation for Equine-Assisted Mental Health||3|

 |Explorations and Foundations in Equine Assisted Mental Health and Learning||3|

 - Completed Application

 - Professional competence in counseling skills and practice